-House resolved itself into the Committee of the Whole House.
+House resolved itself into the Committee of + the Whole House.

 Clauses 1 and 2-agreed to.
+Bill to be reported.

 Bill reported without amendment; and accordingly read the third time and passed.

 Pool Betting (Parliamentary Authority) Law, 1963

 The Minister of Internal Affairs (Alhaji Muhammadu Kabir, Ciroman Katagum): Mr President, Sir, I rise to move the reading of the Pool Betting (Parliamentary Authority) Law, 1963.